oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 ...
 ```

-Add error handling to `error.middleware.ts`, the final code should look like:
+Add error handling to `error.middleware.ts`, the final code should look like this:

 ```typescript
 import { Request, Response, NextFunction } from "express";